Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning classifier for type 2 AGN identification

 \subsection{Imbalanced classification}

-Of the \num{13415} labeled sources, \num{12629} are unobscured --- including SPIDERS sources which are all Type 1 --- while \num{786} are obscured AGN, a ratio of 16:1.
-This classification task is thus an imbalanced one, a frequent situation where a classifier must learn to identify a minority case, although it is trained on a dataset over-represented by a majority case, leading to bias in the reconstructed sample.
-While many strategies exist to mitigate this issue, such as oversampling by synthetically creating minority cases \citep{chawla_smote_2002}, a simpler one is to undersample the majority cased by randomly selecting a sub-sample of Type 1 AGN: this way the $n_{\rm 1}$/$n_{\rm 2}$ ratio is changed and brought closer to parity.
-To test the approach, we train a random forest (RF) for different $n_{\rm 1}$/$n_{\rm 2}$ ratios, with 18 features as inputs, the smeared photometric measurements (see Sect. \ref{sec:pseudo-sets}).
-We choose to use 50\% of the available dataset for training, and 50\% for validation, by comparing the predicted from the true values.
-We call a true positive (TP) a Type 2 AGN classified as Type 2, a false positive (FP) a Type 1 classified as Type 2, a true negative (TN) a Type 1 classified as Type 1, and a false negative (FN) a Type 2 classified as Type 1.
-The precision of the classification is then defined as
+Of the \num{13415} labeled sources, \num{12629} are unobscured (including SPIDERS sources which are all type 1), while \num{786} are obscured AGNs, a ratio of 16:1.
+This classification task is thus an imbalanced one; this is a frequent situation, where a classifier must learn to identify a minority case, although it is trained on a dataset over-represented by a majority case.
+This ultimately leads to bias in the reconstructed sample.